 Study designs in ecology typically aim to generate accurate and precise data that are representative of natural systems while minimizing stress on the environment and maximizing statistical power.
 However, researchers often compromise aspects of the ideal sampling design to overcome other challenges potentially biasing the collected data.
 Surveys of disease prevalence among populations and communities often do not consider the importance of sampling design and methods bias despite the potential to substantially influence the estimates derived from wildlife samples collected using different techniques (Biro and Dingemanse 2009).
 For example, Wilson et al. (1993) found that sunfish infected with black spot disease were twice as abundant in trapped fish compared to seined fish, whereas white grubs were twice abundant in seined fish, suggesting method-induced bias in he estimates of parasite communities.
-In our study, estimates of prevalence among sampling methods varied up to 16% at the landscape-scale (Appendix S2: Table S5) and 74% at lake-scale (Appendix S2: Table S6) suggesting that method-induced bias can be substantial in the estimate of community-level infection prevalence.
+In our study, estimates of prevalence among sampling methods varied up to 16% at the landscape-scale (Appendix S2: Table S5) and 74% at lake-scale (Appendix S2: Table S6) suggesting that method-induced bias can be substantial in the estimation of community-level infection prevalence.
 However, while transects estimated the highest prevalence and minnow traps the lowest prevalence at the landscape-scale, this trend was not maintained at the lake-scale.
 In fact, at the lake-scale, methods that led to overestimation or underestimation of the infection prevalence change from one lake to another.
 Moreover, method choice did not always lead to strong variation between prevalence estimates (e.g., prevalence variation is 0% in lake Beaver, see Appendix S2: Table S6).
 This suggests that method-induced bias is highly dependent on local community structure and composition.

 Different sampling methods introduce their own sources of bias that might affect prevalence estimates.
 Minnow traps typically select active, bold and curious individuals because fishes must voluntarily enter the trap (Biro et al. 2006; Wilson et al. 1993).
 Individual behavioral variation can also lead to variation in infection risk (Hart 1990), where more active and bold individuals are sometimes associated with higher infection risk (Boyer et al. 2010; Gradito et al. 2024; Santicchia et al. 2019; Wilson et al. 1993).
 Conversely, parasite infection can alter host behavior including habitat use and risk taking (Gradito et al. 2024; Moore 2002), making them more vulnerable to capture (i.e., “trappability”) (Barber and Dingemanse 2010; Thambithurai et al. 2022).
 The direction of causality between infection and behavior remains unclear, particularly as it relates to sampling (Dubois and Binning 2022; Gradito et al. 2024).